osamaasifoak/osamaasifoak.github.io/README.md

  Languages: **English (Fluent)**

 ### **Professional Summary**
-Experienced software engineer with a strong background in developing mobile applications.
-5+ years of industry experience includes client meetings, requirements gathering, developing small to large-scale mobile apps, and leading engineering teams to achieve concrete goals on a strict deadline.
-Strong skills include Flutter, React-Native & MERN.
+Seasoned software engineer with over 5 years of extensive industry experience specializing in the development of mobile applications.
+Proficient in conducting client meetings and adept at gathering requirements.
+Demonstrated success in the creation of both small and large-scale mobile apps.
+Proven leadership abilities in guiding engineering teams toward achieving tangible objectives within tight deadlines.
+Possesses expertise in Flutter, React-Native, and MERN technologies.

 ### **Work Experience**

+### **Senior Software Engineer (Flutter & React-Native)**
+**ZEPCOM ~ US All-Shore Staffing (July 2021 - Present)**
+At Zepcom, I’m working as a senior software engineer.
+Here I am responsible for developing mobile apps, project estimations, project planning, and sprint planning meetings with clients.
+- Provide service to their clients and develop many hybrid applications using Flutter and React-Native platforms.
+- Collaboration with the development team to constantly innovate app functionality and design.
+- Use tools like Clickup for the project progress and time estimation.
+- Attend scrum and sprint planning meetings.
+- Attend client meetings for the requirements gathering and implementation decisions for the development of their applications.
+- Enhanced the application's features to effectively fix the bugs and optimize the overall performance, reliability, and efficiency.

+> ***Skills:*** Flutter, React-Native, MERN, SQ-Lite, Firebase, Redux, RKT, Hooks, Provider, Bloc, Riverpod, Axios, Dio, Figma, React-Navigation

 ### **Senior Software Engineer (Flutter)**
-**Medito Foundation ~ Amsterdam Netherlands (Jan 2023 - Present)**
+**Medito Foundation ~ Amsterdam Netherlands (Jan 2023 - Jan 2024)**
-Currently working on Meditation app which has more than 1.6M downloads.
+Worked on Meditation app which has more than 1.6M downloads.
 The app is developed using Flutter
 - Revamping the app to the latest version of Flutter and improving the app performance and code quality.
 - Collaboration with the development team to constantly innovate app functionality and design.
 - Responsible for creating GitHub tickets, PR, and features timeline.